yarastu/yarastu/en/_posts/2023-05-08-monochromaticity-of-outfits.md

 However, if an object is interrupted during vertical scanning, the eyes stops, and the perceived height decreases.

 {% include image.html name="monochromaticity-outfit-taller" alt="The observer's view glides smoothly over solid-colored clothing, creating the impression of a taller stature." %}

-In one study, participants rated a person wearing monochromatic clothing as taller than a person wearing contrasting colors for the top and bottom.

 > wearing a uniform color gives a person approximately an extra half inch in perceived stature[^moo-2018158]